horizontalsystems/blockchain-crypto-guides/token_guides/makerdao.md

 One option is to use [Metamask](https://metamask.io), a non-custodial wallet for Chrome browser.

-Keep in mind when you interact with decentralized platforms like Oasis token exchange there are no means to roll back anything should you make a mistake with funds somewhere.
+Keep in mind when you interact with decentralized platforms like Oasis token exchange there are no means to roll back anything if you make a mistake with funds somewhere.
 All transactions are final and irreversible.

 ### 2. Borrowing DAI